-In my opinion and to the best of my Information and according to the explanations given to me.
-I certify that the Company has complied with the conditions of Corporate Governance regulations of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015. as amended.
+In our opinion and to the best of our information and according to the explanations given to us, wecertify that the Company has complied with the conditions of Corporate Governance Regulations of the SEBI (Listing Obligations and Disclosure Requirements) Regulations,2015, as amended.

-I further state that such compliance is neither an assurance as to the future viability of the Company nor the efficiency or effectiveness with wtiich the management has conducted the affairs of the Company.
+We furtherstate that such compliance is neither an assurance as to the future viability of the Company nor the efficiency or effectiveness with which the management has conducted the affairs of the Company.